TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

        git rebase --continue
 ~~~

 These commit changes would be disasterous for me, so I won't *actually* do it, but it's a great tool to keep in mind for your future projects.
 That's all there is to it!
 It seems simple, but this is a very dangerous tool if misused, so be careful.
-Most importantly, remember to **only rebase commits that exist in your repository, never rebase commits others may work off of.**
+Most importantly, remember to only rebase commits that exist in your repository. **If you have to rebase commits in a shared repository, make sure you're doing so for a very good reason that your coworkers are aware of.**

 ## Squashing Commits